-Authorised persons: Blood or urine samples taken at a hospital after an accident NSW reg.
-13
+Authorised persons: Blood or urine samples taken at a hospital after an accident NSW regulation 13

-- If directed by an authorised person, a medical practitioner or registered nurse must take a blood or urine sample (not both) from a RSW admitted to hospital for treatment after being involved in an accident. - > The requirement for the RSW to provide the sample need not be made directly to the RSW but may be made through the medical practitioner or nurse. - It is standard practice to take a blood sample. - If a urine sample is taken, the authorised person is responsible for ensuring that the sample is dealt with in accordance with AS/NZS 4308:2008.
+- If directed by an authorised person, a medical practitioner or registered nurse must take a blood or urine sample (not both) from a RSW admitted to hospital for treatment after being involved in an accident. - The requirement for the RSW to provide the sample need not be made directly to the RSW but may be made through the medical practitioner or nurse. - It is standard practice to take a blood sample. - If a urine sample is taken, the authorised person is responsible for ensuring that the sample is dealt with in accordance with AS/NZS 4308:2008.

-Authorised persons: Blood testing NSW reg.
-16, 23
+Authorised persons: Blood testing NSW regulations 16, 23

-- If directed by an authorised person, an-authorised sample taker at a hospital must: - place blood sample into container - fasten and seal container - mark or label container for future identification - provide RSW with identification certificate - hand sample over to authorised person/police officer asap - Authorised person/police officer must: - place sample in security box and lock the box - submit sample to approved laboratory for analysis by an analyst
+- If directed by an authorised person, an authorised sample taker at a hospital must: - place blood sample into container - fasten and seal container - mark or label container for future identification. - provide RSW with identification certificate - hand sample over to authorised person/police officer asap - Authorised person/police officer must: - place sample in security box and lock the box - submit sample to approved laboratory for analysis by an analyst

-Authorised persons: Blood testing NSW reg.
-16, 23 cont.
+Authorised persons: Blood testing NSW regulations 16, 23 cont.

-- An authorised sample taker who refuses or fails to take a blood sample is guilty of an offence-unless taking a sample would be prejudicial to the RSW's proper care, it is precluded by the RSW's behaviour or there was other reasonable cause not to take the sample. - Analysis of samples: - To determine the concentration of alcohol or drugs in the blood - Approved laboratory the NSW Forensic and Analytical Science Service at Lidcombe, Western Sydney Local Health District - RSW may, within 12 months, arrange for a portion of the sample to be analysed at their own expense by a medical practitioner or laboratory.
+- An authorised sample taker who refuses or fails to take a blood sample is guilty of an offence-unless taking a sample would be prejudicial to the RSW's proper care, it is precluded by the RSW's behaviour or there was other reasonable cause not to take the sample. - Analysis of samples: - To determine the concentration of alcohol or drugs in the blood - Approved laboratory the NSW Health Pathology Forensic and Analytical Science Service at Lidcombe or North Ryde - RSW may, within 12 months, arrange for a portion of the sample to be analysed at their own expense by a medical practitioner or laboratory.

-After a non-negative on-site breath or urine test result
+After a non-negative on-site breath or drug test result

-- Obtain full details and documentation of the test result. - Notify those who need to know within the organisation of the test result, in accordance with the DAMP. - Notify the RSW in a private and confidential manner. - Following a non-negative breath test, direct the RSW to attend breath analysis testing at a police station. - Following a breath analysis, provide RSW with a statement signed by the authorised person or police specifying the BAC (NSW reg.
+- Obtain full details and documentation of the test result. - Notify those who need to know within the organisation of the test result, in accordance with the DAMP. - Notify the RSW in a private and confidential manner. - > Following a non-negative breath test, direct the RSW to attend breath analysis at a police station. - Following a breath analysis, provide RSW with a statement signed by the authorised person or police specifying the Breath Alcohol Concentration or Blood Alcohol Concentration (NSW reg.
 11).
-The RSW may ask the authorised person or police for a blood test at their own expense. - Advise the RSW of the right to have any urine sample independently analysed at their own expense. - Arrange for the RSW to discuss their test result with the RTO, their manager and/or HR manager. - Maintain appropriate records of the test result and document details of the process followed. - > This documentation may later be used to prepare a formal statement.
+The RSW may ask the authorised person or police for a blood test at their own expense. - Advise the RSW of the right to have any urine or oral fluid sample independently analysed at their own expense: urine samples within 3 months at a laboratory, oral fluid samples within 6 months by a medical practitioner or laboratory. - > Arrange for the RSW to discuss their test result with the RTO, their manager and/or HR manager. - Maintain appropriate records of the test result and document details of the process followed.
+This documentation may later be used to prepare a formal statement.